anji-rangappagari/aws-cloud-services/README.md

 - pick one service that product catalog which written in Go
 - frontend service for Java
 - Recommendation service for python

+How to containerize services:
+First verify all dependecies available in dependcy file , if not developer job to write all dependecies based on programming language used for code applications